-For this report, you can choose a maximum of five Voice Messaging Ports/Voice Messaging DNs.
+Note For this report, you can choose a maximum of five Voice Messaging Ports/Voice Messaging DNs.
 You can choose the default Voice Messaging DN and four Voice Messaging Ports, or you can choose five Voice Messaging Ports.

-Step 10 If you chose Generate New Report, enter the date range of the period for which you want to see call information.

-- Step 11 If you want the report in CSV format, choose CSV (comma separated value) in the Report Format area.
-If you want the report in PDF format, choose PDF (portable document format) in the Report Format area. - Step 12 Click the View Report button.

-Step 13 If you want to mail the report, click the Send Report button.
-To send the report, perform the procedure described in the "Mailing a Report" section on page 3-3.
+Step 10 If you inform chose Generate New Report, enter the date range of the period for which you want to see call ation.
+Note Ensure the date and time range does not exceed one month.
+Step 11 • you want the report in CSV format, choose CSV (comma separated value) in the Report Format area you want the report in PDF format, choose PDF (portable document format) in the Report Format area Step 12 Click the View Report button.
+The report displays.
+Step 13 • want to mail the report, click the Send Report button.
+To send the report, perform the procedure bed in the "Mailing a Report" section on page 3-3.

-- CDR Analysis and Reporting Configuration Checklist, page 2-1 - Chapter 18, "Understanding CAR Device Reports" - Chapter 19, "Configuring Gateway Device Reports" - Chapter 20, "Configuring Route Plan Device Reports" - Chapter 21, "Configuring Conference Bridge Device Reports" - Chapter 23, "Reviewing CAR Device Reports Results"
+- CDR Analysis and Reporting Configuration Checklist, page 2-1 - Chapter 18, "Understanding CAR Device Reports" - Chapter 19, "Configuring Gateway Device Reports" - Chapter 20, "Configuring Route Pattern and Hunt Pilot Device Reports" - Chapter 21, "Configuring Conference Bridge Device Reports" - Chapter 23, "Reviewing CAR Device Reports Results"